 - A programming philosophy that is inclusive, family-friendly and represents a wide range of music genres.

 - Outreach strategies that are inclusive of all members of the community.

 - A proven track record of presenting professional quality concerts or community events, or partnering with an individual or organization that has done so.

-An online public voting process in November will determine the Top 25 finalists.
-The Levitt Foundation will review the Top 25 proposals and up to 15 selected winners will be announced on December 18, 2018.
+An online public voting process in November determined the Top 25 finalists.
+The Levitt Foundation reviewed the Top 25 proposals and 15 winners were announced on December 18, 2018.

 2019 Eligibility Criteria